freedomofpress/securedrop/docs/install.md

 The *Secure Viewing Station* (or *SVS* for short) is a machine that is kept offline and only ever used together with the Tails operating system on the *offline* USB stick.
 This machine will be used to generate GPG keys for all journalists with access to SecureDrop, as well as to decrypt and view submitted documents.

 Since this machine will never touch the Internet or run an operating system other than Tails on a USB, it does not need a hard drive or network device.
-You may want to consider physically removing the drive and the wireless card from this machine.
+We recommend physically removing the drive and any networking cards (wireless, Bluetooth, etc.) from this machine.

 ### Transfer Device